Mailgun to Mailtrap:

 General step-by-step flow for migration

 2. If you choose SMTP service, switch the sending settings as per the credentials Mailtrap provides.
-See info under the SMTP header below.
+See the info under the SMTP header below.

 Need some help?